kblood86/Python_API/README.md

 # Python_API

-Whether financial, political, or social -- data's true power lies in its ability to answer questions definitively.
-So let's take what you've learned about Python requests, APIs, and JSON traversals to answer a fundamental question: "What's the weather like as we approach the equator?"

-Now, we know what you may be thinking: _"Duh.
-It gets hotter..."_

-But, if pressed, how would you **prove** it?
+This assignment has two parts.
+Part one looks at cities and their weather based on their location.
+Part two expands on part one and determines the best vacation spot of these locations and where to stay!

 Weather PY

-* Randomly select **at least** 500 unique (non-repeat) cities based on latitude and longitude.
-* Perform a weather check on each of the cities using a series of successive API calls.
-* Include a print log of each city as it's being processed with the city number and city name.
-* Save a CSV of all retrieved data and a PNG image for each scatter plot.

-The first requirement is to create a series of scatter plots to showcase the following relationships:
+This section starts by selecting 1500 unique cities based on their latitude and longitude.
+Then, using an API call, it performs a weather check on the cities selected.
+A series of scatter plots are created to showcase the following relationships:

 * Temperature (F) vs. Latitude
 * Humidity (%) vs. Latitude
 * Cloudiness (%) vs. Latitude
 * Wind Speed (mph) vs. Latitude

-After each plot, add a sentence or two explaining what the code is analyzing.
+!!!!!!!After each plot, add a sentence or two explaining what the code is analyzing.

-The second requirement is to run linear regression on each relationship.
-This time, separate the plots into Northern Hemisphere (greater than or equal to 0 degrees latitude) and Southern Hemisphere (less than 0 degrees latitude):
+Then the cities are sorted into their respective hemisphere and a linear regression is run on the following relationships:

 * Northern Hemisphere - Temperature (F) vs. Latitude
 * Southern Hemisphere - Temperature (F) vs. Latitude